Jamie-H-B/2DT-project/README.md

 Jamie - has been: working on limiting jumps, and picking up items.
 challenges: issues with limiting jumps, script is not working.
 working on next - item pickups. won't be too hard.
+15/8/22 made a filler exit button